8 things you shouldn't leave in your car in subzero weather

-With subzero low temperatures possible by Thursday, here are some things you shouldn't leave in your car:
+As a winter storm is expected to dump snow and ice all along the East Coast this week and temperatures continue to drop, here are some things you shouldn't leave in your car:

 Soda or beer